CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Methodology

-Consequently, MAB theory with the linearity assumption can be applied to the embeddings $\phi(s, a)$ for $\forall s \in \mathcal{S}$ and $\forall a \in \mathcal{A}$.
-Simultaneously, the action-value function retains its representational capacity through the embedding layers $\phi(s, a)$, ensuring promising empirical performance.
-While any linear MAB technique can be applied to the embeddings, we focus on discussing the two most representative ones as illustrations, noting that others can be utilized similarly.
+Consequently, after appropriate modifications, MAB theory under the linearity assumption can be adapted to work with the embeddings $\phi(s, a)$ for $\forall s \in \mathcal{S}$ and $\forall a \in \mathcal{A}$.
+Simultaneously, the action-value function retains its representational capacity through the embedding layers $\phi(s, a)$, ensuring promising practical performance.
+While various MAB techniques can be adapted to the embeddings, we illustrate \cae using the two most representative ones.
+Other techniques can be utilized similarly, showcasing that \cae is a generalizable framework rather than a fixed method.

 \textbf{Upper Confidence Bound (UCB)} is an optimistic exploration strategy in MAB.
-It defines the uncertainty term as \autoref{eq:beta_ucb}, where $\boldsymbol{A}$ is the variance matrix and initialized as $\boldsymbol{A} = \boldsymbol{I}$.
-After each time step executing action $a$ under state $s$, $\boldsymbol{A}$ is updated according to \autoref{eq:variance_update}.
+It defines the uncertainty term as Equation~\ref{eq:beta_ucb}, where $\phi(\cdot, \cdot)$ denotes the latest embedding layers, and $\boldsymbol{A}$ is the Gram matrix, initialized as $\boldsymbol{A} = \lambda \boldsymbol{I}$ with $\lambda$ being the ridge regularization parameter.
+At each step, $\boldsymbol{A}$ is updated using Equation~\ref{eq:variance_update}.

-\textbf{Thompson Sampling} samples the value function adjusted for uncertainty from a posterior distribution.
-It defines the uncertainty term as \autoref{eq:beta_thompson}, where the variance matrix $\boldsymbol{A}$ is determined and updated in the same manner as in UCB.
+\textbf{Thompson Sampling} is a randomized exploration strategy that samples the value function, adjusted for uncertainty, from a posterior distribution.
+It defines the uncertainty term as Equation~\ref{eq:beta_thompson}, where the Gram matrix $\boldsymbol{A}$ is initialized and updated in the same manner as in UCB.

-As the value network undergoes continuous updates, exploration based on its embedding layers $\phi(\cdot, \cdot)$ becomes highly unstable, significantly impairing practical performance.
-Inspired by existing scaling strategies \cite{sample-mean-var, streaming-rl}, we adopt an appropriate one for the generated uncertainty at each time step, ensuring both stability and practical functionality, as detailed in \cref{alg:running_mean_variance}.
-This scaling strategy normalizes the generated uncertainty at each time step using the running variance, which, despite its simplicity, has a profound impact on the performance of \cae.
-The critical importance of this design is further highlighted through ablation studies presented in \cref{sec:experiment}.
+As the value network undergoes continuous updates, exploration based on the ever-changing embedding layers $\phi(\cdot, \cdot)$ can become highly unstable, significantly impairing practical performance.
+Inspired by existing scaling strategies~\citep{sample-mean-var, streaming-rl}, we adopt an appropriate one for the generated uncertainty at each time step, ensuring both stability and practical functionality, as detailed in Algorithm \ref{alg:running_mean_variance}.
+This scaling strategy normalizes the generated uncertainty at each time step using the running standard deviation, which, despite its simplicity, has a profound impact on the performance of \cae.
+The critical importance of this design is further highlighted through ablation studies presented in Appendix~\ref{app:experiment}.